relaystr/ndk/library-development/publish.md

 Complete releases have two distinct stages, in this order:

 1. Prepare and merge the package release PR.
-This publishes packages to pub.dev and creates package tags such as `ndk-v0.9.2`.
+This publishes packages to pub.dev.
-2. Tag that resulting `master` commit with the workspace release tag, such as `v0.9.2`.
-This creates the GitHub release and builds its Android, CLI, and web artifacts.
+2. After publication succeeds, automation tags the release commit.
+NDK uses a plain tag such as `v0.9.2`; other packages use tags such as `ndk_flutter-v0.9.0`.
+An NDK `vX.Y.Z` tag creates the GitHub release and builds its Android, CLI, and web artifacts.

 ## 1. Publish packages to pub.dev